purijatin/njexl_wiki/01-Language-Features.md

     =>lxejn

 ## Threading support

 nJexl has full threading support!
 That is to say, one can simply create thread by calling the function : thread() with suitable parameters which to be passed to the anonymous function block.

      t = thread{  write("I am a thread!") } ()

-Creates a thread - which just calls the out:println() call.
+Creates a thread - which just calls the write call.
 More of this in the threading section.